Public Transportation in Zagreb: Full Guide [2024 Update]

 Built in 1890, it is still in use today mostly because of its original appearance and construction.
 The Zagreb cable car is under protection as a cultural monument.

 It connects the Lower and the Upper Town every day from 6:30 AM to 10 PM.
-It runs every ten minutes and the price of one ride is 4 Kuna.
-However, when we got there we got to ride it for free – not sure if it was a special occasion or they just made it free completely…
+It runs every ten minutes and the price of a one-way ride is €0,66.

-It’s a real tourist attraction, useful as a starting point for your Upper Town sightseeing to Zagreb attractions with a great views of the city like Strossmayer promenade and Lotrscak tower.
+It’s a real tourist attraction, useful as a starting point for your Upper Town sightseeing to Zagreb attractions with great views of the city like Strossmayer promenade and Lotrscak tower.

 Is there a metro system in Zagreb?